 This depends on your lifestyle, work or individual needs.
-Choose a time when you do not have to rush and have access to a toilet in case you need to use it again after irrigating.
+Choose a time when you and your carers do not have to rush.

 How much water should I use?

 You should use enough water to completely evacuate the lower bowel.
 The amount of water used by different people will vary.
 Use enough water to empty the lower bowel but usually around 500-800ml of water usually works best.
 You will probably start off using a smaller volume of water until you gain confidence.
 The Specialist Nurse will advise you on this.